Lil Pump: Harverd Dropout (2018–2019)

 Garcia released "I Shyne" on January 18, 2018, with producer Carnage.
-Following reports that he had left his former labels Tha Lights Lobal and Warner Records and the contract had been voided on the grounds of him being a minor when he signed, competition rose to sign Garcia with offers reportedly as high as $8 million to $12 million or more, and artists such as Gucci Mane and DJ Khaled taking interest in him.
+Following reports that he had left his former labels Tha Lights Global and Warner Records and the contract had been voided on the grounds of him being a minor when he signed, competition rose to sign Garcia with offers reportedly as high as $8 million to $12 million or more, and artists such as Gucci Mane and DJ Khaled taking interest in him.
 Garcia sparked rumors he had signed with Gucci Mane's imprint, 1017 Records, in February 2018.
 Nonetheless, he re-signed another contract with Tha Lights Global and Warner Records for $8 million on March 12.

 On April 13, 2018, Garcia released the single "Esskeetit", which debuted and peaked at number 24 on the Billboard Hot 100.
 On May 24, 2018, Garcia performed "Esskeetit" on The Tonight Show Starring Jimmy Fallon on May 24.
 In June, he was featured on XXL Freshmen Class.
 In July that year, he released the single "Drug Addicts" alongside a music video which features the actor Charlie Sheen.
 On September 7, 2018, Garcia collaborated with Kanye West and comedian Adele Givens for the track "I Love It".
 The track went straight to number 1 on the Canadian Hot 100.
 Garcia announced in August 2018 a tour to promote his unreleased album Harverd Dropout, but it was cancelled a month later due to "unforeseen circumstances".
 He released "Multi Millionaire" on October 5 as a single featuring Lil Uzi Vert.
 On October 25, dubstep producer Skrillex released the song "Arms Around You", which is a collaboration he made with Garcia, Maluma, Swae Lee and posthumous vocals from XXXTentacion.

-On December 16, 2018, Garcia was accused of being racist towards Asians after previewing a snippet of his new song "Butterfly Doors"; the lyrics contained Asian stereotypes and slurs including "Ching chong" and "they call me Yao Ming cause my eyes real low" the lyric at which, Garcia mockingly pulls his eyes back.
-This caused a fair amount of negative press coverage and caused Chinese rappers to release diss tracks against him.
+On December 16, 2018, Garcia was accused of being racist towards Asians after previewing a snippet of his new song "Butterfly Doors"; the lyrics contained Asian stereotypes and slurs including "Ching chong" and "they call me Yao Ming cause my eyes real low".
+While rapping the latter lyric, Garcia mockingly pulled his eyes back.
+This generated negative press coverage and caused Chinese rappers, including CD Rev and Awkwafina, to release diss tracks against him.
 On December 24, he uploaded an apology video on Instagram regarding the incident and later released the single with the offensive lyrics edited out.
 On February 21, 2019, Garcia released the song "Be Like Me" featuring Lil Wayne.
 A music video featuring both of the artists was also released.
 He performed "Be Like Me" on Jimmy Kimmel Live! on February 25.
-On February 22, he released his second studio album Harverd Dropout, featuring Kanye West, Lil Wayne, Offset, Quavo, Smokepurpp, Lil Uzi Vert, 2 Chainz, and YG.
+On February 22, he released his debut studio album Harverd Dropout, featuring Kanye West, Lil Wayne, Offset, Quavo, Smokepurpp, Lil Uzi Vert, 2 Chainz, and YG.
 In the same year, he was featured on Forbes 30 under 30 list.